 Are you hip to the language?
 Or do you get a case of MEGO when you read

 or hear new words?
-MEGO is a new acronym that means "my eyes glaze over."
+MEGO is an acronym that means "my eyes glaze over."

-and determined that the word was widely established in newspapers, magazines
+that the word was widely established in newspapers, magazines and in conversation."

 Agnes and other lexicographers are always on the lookout for new words,